MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 Direct or "bulk"  deployments are useful because users don't need to download and install the Teams client manually.
 Microsoft provides an executable (.exe) file for new Teams client so you can deploy the application directly to the computers in your organization using your choice of software management tool, such as Intune or Configuration Manager.

-Bulk deploying of new Teams is to individual computers, not users.
-Teams will not autolaunch; users will need to manually launch the app when they sign in.

 Bulk deployments are useful because users don't need to download and install the Teams client manually.
-Teams will be deployed to the computer  (not autolaunched)  and users will have to manually launch the app.
+Teams is deployed to the computer  (not autolaunched) and users will have to manually launch the app.
 Microsoft provides exe file for new Teams client so you can bulk deploy the application on a machine

 The Teams installer will install the Teams MSIX package on a target machine, but will also ensure that Teams can interoperate correctly with Office and other Microsoft software.

 ## How it works